-The following subsections provide an assessment of the maximum cumulative noise impacts from noise sources associated with the use of the proposed swim school at nearby sensitive receivers, against the various noise emission criteria and objectives outlined in Section 2 above.
+The following subsections provide an assessment of the maximum cumulative noise impacts from noise sources associated with the use of the swim school (inclusive of the proposed design modifications) at nearby sensitive receivers, against the various noise emission criteria and objectives outlined in Section 2 above.
 The assessment location is defined as the most affected point on or within any sensitive receiver property boundary.
 Examples of this location may be: